SU-IST707-SP26/group-project-treeo/final/submission.md

 ### Results
 Our analysis yielded significant insights into the influence of deployment on reported crime.
 We evaluated our models using Mean Absolute Error (MAE) and R-squared (R²), as well as a custom "Hotspot Persistence" metric.
-1. Model Performance:The XGBoost (with deployment) model outperformed the baseline, achieving an R² of 0.44 and an MAE of 0.32.
+1. Model Performance:The XGBoost (with deployment) model outperformed the baseline, achieving an R-squared of 0.44 and an MAE of 0.32.
 While these numbers seem low for standard regression, in the context of zero-inflated spatial crime data, they indicate a strong signal.

 2. The Counterfactual Experiment: Our most striking result came from the deployment simulation.
 We defined a "Hotspot" as a grid cell in the top 10% of predicted arrests.
     - Baseline Hotspots: 1,245 cells flagged.